-a) Reason for reversal of provisions and related assets.
+a) Reason of reversal of provisions and related assets.

-Related assets, etc. Reason Amounts (Note) Buildings and the ancillary facilities in trust (related to Prologis Park Iwanuma 1) Settlement of insurance income 3,750,557 thousand yen b) Specific method of reversal
+Related assets, etc. Reason Amounts (Note) Buildings and the ancillary facilities in trust (related to Prologis Park Iwanuma 1) l Settlement of 3,750,557 thousand yen b) Specific method of reversal

-(Note) Based on recovery of the book-tax difference of the property, NPR plans to reverse the allowance and the amount will be excluded from distributions of retained earnings for the current fiscal period.
+(Note) Based on recovery of temporary difference between book-tax income, NPR plans to reverse the allowance and the amount should be excluded from regular cash distributions for the current fiscal period.